rstolpe/PowerShell-Scripts/Windows/Find-NeededModules.md

 - If the module are installed it will check if it's the latest version if not then it will update the module.
 - If the module are updated the script will uninstall the old version of the module
 - Then it will import all of the modules.
-- If the user profile are loaded it will not get deleted

 ### Links
 - [Readme](https://github.com/rstolpe/PowerShell-Scripts/blob/main/Windows/Find-NeededModules.md)